eriklindernoren/ML-From-Scratch/README.md

     +--------+
     |   GA   |
     +--------+
-    Description: Implementation of a Genetic Algorithm which will aim to produce the user specified target string.
+    Description: Implementation of a Genetic Algorithm which aims to produce the user specified target string.
+This implementation calculates each candidate's fitness based on the aphabetical distance between the candidate and the target.
+A candidate is selected as a parent with probabilities proportional to the candidate's fitness.
+Reproduction is implemented as a single-point crossover between pairs of parents.
+Mutation is done by randomly assigning new characters with uniform probability.

     Parameters
     ----------